-To ensure a safe, consistent, and effective product, we source from a supplier that ensures their hemp products are third party tested by independent labs as well as their own to confirm our CBD products are free of pesticides, herbicides, mould, fungi, heavy metals, and mycotoxins as well as guaranteeing our products contain the optimal amount of cannabinoids and terpenes for you.
-Just contact us at email@example.com if you would like to view the lab work.
+To ensure a safe, consistent, and effective product, we source from a supplier that ensures their hemp products are third party tested by independent labs to confirm the CBD products are free of contaminants as well as guaranteeing the best cannabinoid profile for our customers.
+Just contact us at firstname.lastname@example.org if you would like to view the lab work.

 What is the shelf life of CBD?